omkarashokmadan/Get-YouTube-Subscribers-App/README.md

 # Project Title

-Get Youtube Subscribers.This is a BackEnd Capstone Project
+Get Youtube Subscribers.This is a BackEnd Capstone Project.were we get all subscribers data.subscribers name, subscribed to channel and its id.We can enter id and get complete details of name,subscribed channel and subscribed data with respect to id.for user experience we can go to following link-

 "https://csb-2t2u58-pi73459ty-omkaramadan72-gmailcom.vercel.app/"

+Backend Project is lively deloyed on - "https://youtube-backend-buds.onrender.com/subscribers" .
+In this we get data in Json objects format.Video demo is shown here -

 Click on All Subscriber to get data of all Subscribers.